isi-nlp/nlcodec/README.md

 # NLCodec
-A set of Natural Language Encoder-Decoders (codecs), that we generally use in preprocessing stage of NLP tools.
+A set of (low level) Natural Language Encoder-Decoders (codecs), that we generally use in preprocessing stage of NLP tools.
 The codecs include :
 1. Character
 2. Word